djunh1/market-edge-platform/README.md

 # market-edge-platform

-# Todo -
+### Dougs app todos.
-1.  upgrade to postgres 17
+[x] 1.  upgrade to postgres 17
 2. For blog, add post/Review model
 3. Add stocks to the portfolios
-[ ] 4.
+4. Add integration to FMP for getting stock prices
+[x] 5.
 Unit tests